Nature vs. Nurture

 Socrates, Euthyphro

-1. Genetic predispositions.
+1. Genetic predispositions (the hardware).

 HPA Axis